 - 13. It will be left to each local chapter to determine the nature of the awards to be given to the participants.
 Some may give monetary prizes while others may choose trophies, etc. - 14.
 A good photographer must be engaged to take pictures.
 Inform the photographer that no flash photography is allowed during the student's performance.
 The pictures are to be sent to the local press as well as to the District Director of Public Relations.
 A good, glossy print of the winners, with a cover story, is to be included in the documentation. - 15.
 The chairman and his committee are required to make prompt, full and detailed reports of the Talent Hunt committee activities in line with district and chapter requirements. - 16.
 The matter of ushers is most important.
 The way the public is greeted and treated at the program will greatly impact the level of support for future programs.
 Consider using local sororities and other organizations' members to serve as ushers. - 17.
 While the student is performing no one is to be admitted into the performance hall and no flash photography is allowed.
 The audience will be informed of this requirement by the Master of Ceremony.
 The ushers will enforce these rules. - 18.
-One member of the committee must have sole responsibility for seeing that the performance hall is open, clean, well-lighted with ample chairs, decorations, and other needed properties for the occasion. - 19.
-At the local, state, and district levels, the chairman must wear a tuxedo or dark suit. - 20.
+One member of the committee must have sole responsibility for seeing that the performance hall is open, clean, well-lit with ample chairs, decorations, and other needed properties for the occasion. - 19.
+At the local, state, and district levels, the chairman/committee members must wear a coat and tie or dark suit.
+At the International level they must wear a tuxedo. - 20.
 Guest artists are usually selected to perform while the judges are arriving at a decision.
 Community groups add much to the enhancement of audience participation.
 If tickets are used, make sure the word "Donation" is printed on them. - 21.
 The backbone of ticket sales and promotion of the program is the brothers in the chapter. - 22.
-Certificates for each contestant should be provided; the certificates are to be typed or printed and framed. - 23.
-It is recommended that a reception for the contestants immediately before or after the program proves worthwhile and make good public relations at the Local, State, District, and International level. - 24.
-Each participant in the International Talent Hunt Demonstration must be chaperoned by an adult.
+An acknowledgement of participation for each contestant should be provided. (i.e. certificate, medallion, etc.) - 23.
+It is recommended that a reception for the contestants immediately before or after the program proves worthwhile and make good public relations at the Local, State, District, and International level.

+24. Each participant in the International Talent Hunt Demonstration must be chaperoned by an adult.
 A member of the Omega Psi Phi Fraternity, Inc. is not allowed to chaperone a contestant without documentation from the student's parent/ guardian which has been reviewed and approved by the District Counselor.
 The sponsoring or local chapter is obligated for the expense of a chaperone to the state or district meeting.
 The district is obligated to pay the student and chaperone's expenses to attend International Talent Hunt Demonstrations.